allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 As you can see, _py-mongo-sync_ is not a tool that would suit our needs from end to end.
 _py-mongo-sync_ focuses on synchronization of the data (it doesn't transfer existing data from _source_ to _destination database_).
-What's more, at the time _py-mongo-sync_ supported MongoDB versions between 2.4 to 3.4, which were older than ones used in Allegro.
+What's more, at the time _py-mongo-sync_ supported MongoDB versions between 2.4 to 3.4, which were older than ones used at Allegro.

 #### [MongoDB Cluster-to-Cluster Sync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/)